mcserep/docker-elte/README.md

  - copy the Visual Studio solutions into the container in a preferred folder;
  - execute the `C:\build.ps1` script in that folder.

-### `mcserep/elte:dotnet-48-xamarin`
-Same as `mcserep/elte:dotnet-48`, with the following  additional tools:
- - Universal Windows Platform workload for VS Build Tools
- - Mobile Development with .NET workload for VS Build Tools
- - Android SDK (API 30 & API 31)
- - Java SDK (OpenJDK 11)

-Contains a `C:\build.ps1` build script to compile Visual Studio solutions.
-Uses *MSBuild* to compile UWP and Xamarin projects.

 ### `mcserep/elte:dotnet-60`
 Windows Server, version 2019 OS with the .NET SDK 6.0 included.

 Contains a build script to compile Visual Studio solutions (only .NET Core supported).
 Usage:
  - copy the Visual Studio solutions into the container in a preferred folder;
  - execute the `C:\build.ps1` script in that folder.

+### `mcserep/elte:dotnet-60-maui`
+Extends the `mcserep/elte:dotnet-60` image with MAUI support and related tooling:
+ - MAUI workload for .NET (for Windows, Android, iOS, macOS, tvOS)
+ - Android SDK (API 31 & API 33)
+ - Java SDK (OpenJDK 8 & OpenJDK 11)

+Contains a `C:\build.ps1` build script to compile Visual Studio solutions.